What is Epinephrine?

 How fast does epinephrine work?

-Epinephrine begins to work immediately after it is injected.
+Epinephrine begins to work immediately after it is given.
 However, its full effect may take 5-10 minutes.
-It begins wearing off within 20-30 minutes.
-Therefore, people must seek emergency care after administering epinephrine.
+It can begin to wear off within 20-30 minutes.

 Sometimes the epinephrine wears off before the allergic reaction has subsided.
-Biphasic reactions also may occur where symptoms return again.
-A second dose of epinephrine and other medical support may be needed.
+Or you may experience a biphasic reaction in which symptoms return.
+In these cases, a second dose of epinephrine and emergency medical support may be needed.

 What is the epinephrine mechanism of action in severe allergic reactions?